mitmotion/auth_server/SPEC.md

 - Client: The Veloren client and the agent the player interacts with.
 - Game server: A service running the Veloren multiplayer server software.
 - Authentication server: A trusted central service that stores account information.
+- Passkey: A base64 encoded password hash.

 ## Algorithms

 AES256-GCM is used for symmetric encryption and Ed25519 is used for asymmetric encryption.
+Argon2 is used for password hashing.

 ## JWT Types